fleshofcat/pyqt_rest_client/README.md

 This package was written to make work with the REST API server async and convenient for PyQt applications.

-Authentication here is calculated based on password/secret and message body.
+Authentication here is calculated based on password, secret and message body.

 For stable work with Qt event loop, this package uses under the hood native Qt classes for networking: `QNetworkAccessManager`, `QNetworkRequest`, `QNetworkReply`.